HeidiKarkkainen/Data-Structures-and-Algorithms/README.md

 The instructions assume you are reading this from the GitLab web page of the course repository.

 First step is to fork the course project in GitLab and clone it to your own PC, assuming you are reading this from the web pages of the course repository.
+The course Moodle workspace has instructions for you how to do all this, so **check out that first**.

 This step is done only *once* assuming you will work from one PC throughout the course.
 After executing the steps below, you have the project on your PC.
 Later you will add and change files in the local project, commit the changes and when needed, update the remote repository from your local repository.